lukeVoinov/Mathematical_Intuition/README.md

 If we will fill the bottle of height **B** with the maximum amount of water it can store when water begins to pour out at the same rate it's entering.
 Then, if we tilt the bottle to an upright position, it will be filled with a certain amount of air and water.
 Cutting off the part of the bottle filled with air, the resulting bottle is now an upright bottle filled, relative to itself, with **L** liters.

-It is easy to see that the height of this resulting bottle will be the same as the distance from the ground to the lid of the bottle with height **B**: (enter diagram).
+This is of the same essence as the Intermediate Value Theorem.
+It is easy to see that the height of this resulting bottle will be the same as the distance from the ground to the lid of the bottle with height **B**.: (enter diagram).

 ---